wger-project/wger/docs/commands.rst

   deletes all guest users older than 1 week.
 At the moment this value can't be configured

 **email-reminders**
-  sends out email remainders for user that need to create a new workout.
+  sends out email reminders for user that need to create a new workout.

 **inactive-members**
   Sends email for gym members that have not been to the gym for a specified